Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Is Interactive Investor better than Hargreaves Lansdown?

 It depends on your portfolio size.
-Interactive Investor charges a flat monthly fee (£5.99–£39.99), while Hargreaves Lansdown charges a percentage (0.45% up to £250,000).
-For portfolios above around £30,000, Interactive Investor is typically cheaper — often significantly so.
-A £250,000 portfolio costs £180/year on ii (Plus plan) vs £1,125/year on HL.
+Interactive Investor charges a flat monthly fee (£5.99–£39.99), while Hargreaves Lansdown charges a percentage (0.35% from March 2026, down from 0.45%).
+For portfolios above around £21,000, Interactive Investor is typically cheaper — often significantly so.
+A £250,000 portfolio costs £180/year on ii (Plus plan) vs £875/year on HL.
 However, HL has a slightly wider fund range and some users prefer its customer service. ii was awarded Which?
 Recommended Provider status.

 What is the minimum deposit for the Interactive Investor referral offer?